OpenDSA/OpenDSA/RST/en/Design/IntroProcess.rst

 .. index:: agile methods, plan-driven methods,

 A **software development process** is simply the division of a software project into distinct stages or phases of work.
 Each stage is characterized by specific activities which are used to help plan and manage progress.
 A software development process is implemented to improve quality, cost or schedule performance, or all of these things.
-While there as many software development processes as there are software practitioners, a few have gained notoriety.
+While there are as many software development processes as there are software practitioners, a few have gained notoriety.
 These more commonly encountered processes are the ones discussed in this section.

 All software development processes are essentially variations on the *Plan-Do-Check-Act* first described by Francis Bacon in 1620 [Bacon].
 Yes, that’s right.
 There are many software development processes, describing the *Plan-Do-Check-Act* loop in varying levels of detail.
 Today, most of these processes are lumped into either of two very broad categories: *Agile* or *Plan Driven*.

 Plan Driven processes emerged in the 1960's.
 As the size of software projects grew, several worrying trends emerged: